-When you’re job searching, it’s easy to get fatigued and not feel like doing anything.
-That’s why you need to go running because the endorphin boost that you’ll get from physical activity will make you feel energized.
+When you’re job searching, it’s easy to put all of your energy into it, to the exclusion of everything else.
+That’s exactly why you need to go running.
+The endorphin boost you’ll get from physical activity will make you feel energized.

 Unless you are ill or extremely exhausted, it’s much better to go for a run than to sit on the couch and say that you’ll run tomorrow when you feel more awake and refreshed.
 The refreshment you’re looking for will come from a run, not Netflix or Disney+ (as great as those services are).